edysfy/Group_website/sysImp.md

     <br/>
     1. geopost.js => "/api/geopost": <br/>
         Here we dealt with all the requests that are related to the EmotePosts.
           - We have a GET method on the route.
-Once the request from the frontend hits this path it calls a find() method of the GeoJson model that was created from the GeoJson schema.
+Once the GET request from the frontend hits this path it calls a find() method on the GeoJson model that was created from the GeoJson schema.
 This finds all of the GeoJson points in the database and returns a promise.
 It's an asynchronous function.
 Once the promise returns all the GeoJson data points, we send a response back to the front end.
-The payload contains a JSON object that contains the GeoPosts array, and a message, with a status code 200 (meaning it was successful).
+The payload contains a JSON object that contains the GeoJson array (all Data), and a message, with a status code 200 (meaning it was successful).
 This data is then utilized by the Post Service on the front end, which pipes the data into components where needed.
 If there is an error with the request, the server sends back the default error message.
             ```js
             /*gets all post from the db*/
             router.get("", (req, res, next) => {